Cultural Shifts for the Age of AI: Rethinking Organizational Readiness Beyond Technology

 Shift: From “get it right first” to “get it better each time.”

-Practice: Normalize iterative workflows.
+Practice: Normalise iterative workflows.
 Evaluate AI not by initial output, but by learning velocity.

 This is what Gallup (2024) calls a “culture of adaptive learning” — a space where employees feel safe to challenge AI results and contribute human insight.